jacomoelLTU/sos-ngac/README.md

 ## Simulated enviorment (VM-box)
 A VM-box system is provided for getting a quick startup or as an option, if not desided to setup the system yourself.
 This will be within a folder in a repo called VMBOX.
 This so if chosen to work within a simulated enviorment there is an existing system ready to be imported on your own VM-box.

-Make sure to make use of you device hardware or else errors might apear.
+Make sure to make use of you device hardware or else errors might appear.

 ## Launching the Arrowhead Core Systems